thoughtbot/flutie/README.md

 [![Build Status](https://secure.travis-ci.org/thoughtbot/flutie.png)](http://travis-ci.org/thoughtbot/flutie)

-Extra view helpers for Rails applications.
+Flutie provides extra ActionView view helpers for use with Rails applications.
+Previous versions created default application styles.

-We also have the [Bourbon](https://github.com/thoughtbot/bourbon) and [Neat](https://github.com/thoughtbot/neat) gems available.
+Please look to [Bourbon](https://github.com/thoughtbot/bourbon) and [Neat](https://github.com/thoughtbot/neat) gems for style defaults now.

 Installation & Upgrading
 ------------------------

-Flutie is a Rails engine.
+Flutie is a Railtie meant for use with Rails.
 It works with versions of Rails greater than 3.0.

 Flutie is recommended to be run as a gem and included in your Gemfile:

     gem 'flutie'